flapjack/flapjack-diner/README.md

 `:add_entity`, `:remove_entity`
 `:add_notification_rule`, `:remove_notification_rule`
-`:add_tag`, `:remove_tag`

-which take the id (for entity and notification rule) or name (for tag) of the relevant resource as the value.
+which take the id (for entity and notification rule) of the relevant resource as the value.

-(NB: `:add_medium` and `:remove_medium` are not supported in Flapjack v1.0 but should be in future versions.)
+(NB: `:add_medium` and `:remove_medium` are not supported in Flapjack v1.x but will be in future versions.)

-Returns true if updating succeeded or false if updating failed.
+Returns true if updating succeeded, false if updating failed.

 <a name="delete_contacts">&nbsp;</a>
 #### delete_contacts